kundansagarn/Code-Editor.github.io/README.md

 --- Code-Editor-Web-Application ---
 >> Technical skills used : HTML, CSS and JavaScript
+>> Firstly created the structure of body using HTML
->> Created a structure using html and style with CSS
+>> Styled the structure with CSS using elements and classes defined in HTML
+>> Gave some functionality using JavaScript and made web application interactive